facebook/react/README.md

 #### Prerequisites

 * You have `node` installed at v4.0.0+ and `npm` at v2.0.0+.
+* You have `gcc` installed or are comfortable installing a compiler if needed.
+Some of our `npm` dependencies may require a compliation step.
+On OS X, the Xcode Command Line Tools will cover this.
+On Ubuntu, `apt-get install build-essential` will install the required packages.
+Similar commands should work on other Linux distros.
+Windows will require some additional steps, see the [`node-gyp` installation instructions](https://github.com/nodejs/node-gyp#installation) for details.
 * You are familiar with `npm` and know whether or not you need to use `sudo` when installing packages globally.
 * You are familiar with `git`.